NaughtyChas/ENGG1340-GP/README.md

 `make`

-If you have built the game before, and something happends so you want to re-build the game, run the following command to clean the build executable:
+If you have built the game before, and something happens so you want to rebuild the game, run the following command to clean the build executable:

 `make clean`

 4. Run the game.
 The game executable can be found in the `bin` directory under the root directory.
-Run the game using this following command:
+Run the game using the following command:

 `./bin/main`